Beaches, piers and parks

 There are many nature reserves around Portsmouth and in Hampshire.
 You'll find the closest reserves on this map from Hampshire & Isle of Wight Wildlife Trust.

 Milton Locks is south of Milton Common, part of Langstone Harbour and home to starlings, house sparrows, butterflies, grasshoppers and crickets.
 There's a small wood with plants only found in saltmarsh.

-A flagship reserve of the Hampshire and Isle of Wight Wildlife Trust, you can walk the 2.5–mile path around the marshes to see many different birds – including dark–bellied brent geese, redshanks, short–eared owls, warblers and wheatears.
+A flagship reserve of the Hampshire & Isle of Wight Wildlife Trust, you can walk the 2.5-mile path around the marshes to see many different birds – including dark–bellied brent geese, redshanks, short–eared owls, warblers and wheatears.
 Visit the Trust's website for more information on the wildlife and to download an illustrated map.

 Eastney beach is a Site of Importance for Nature Conservation (SINC).
 The plant life on the shingle includes nationally rare plants.
 These plants also act as a valuable roosting and feeding area for birds.

 Other nature reserves close to Portsmouth include Langstone Harbour, Chichester Harbour, Broadmarsh Coastal Park, Wildgrounds (Gosport) and Priddy's Hard (Gosport).

 If you want an aerial view of Portsmouth to watch the sunset or experience bonfire night, head to Portsdown Hill.
 You'll need a bicycle or a car (or a friend with a car) to get up there.
 But the view on a clear day or night is worth it.
 If you forget to take a picnic, grab a bite from Mick's Monster Burgers – more of a local landmark than a burger van.

 Just a short drive off Portsea island, you'll find yourself in the New Forest or South Downs National Park.
 These national parks are the perfect place to go for a hike, explore the wildlife and take a break from the city.